 Going Retro.
 Her freeboard is high which not only maximizes headroom below from 6'1" (1.85 m) to 6'6" (1.98 m), but also means she can easily handle larger waves without drenching the windshield at cruising speeds.
 Her deck line is horizontal and there is no swooping sheer sweeping down to the swim platform.
 No, the MC5 is more like your grandfather's motorboat or commuter.
 Her round portlights and deck rails at proper height only add to the retro look.

-Perhaps most importantly, her window treatment is sensible and unaffected by styling flourishes such as two rows of windows with a swirl of fiberglass in between.
-(On these boats, when inside, we never know whether to look under or over.
-The MC5 is nearly solid glass from deck to overhead.)
+Good Visibility.
+Perhaps most importantly, her window treatment is sensible and unaffected by styling flourishes such as two horizontal rows of windows with a swirl of fiberglass in between.
 Her windshield is one huge piece of glass with no mullion on the centerline.
-(And the helmsman can stand at the wheel and see out without having to open a sunroof.)
-Visibility is the watchword for both the skipper at the lower helm and for guests looking out.
+And the helmsperson can stand at the wheel and see out thanks to 6'6" (1.95 m) of headroom.
+Visibility is the watchword for both the captain at the lower helm and for guests looking out.

-Note that the center section of the sun pad at right can be removed allowing two people to sit facing forward and help the skipper with piloting.
+Note that the center section of the sun pad at left can be removed, allowing two people to sit facing forward and help the captain with piloting.

 There are other vestiges of contemporary Euro styling, too: the windshield is swept back at a low angle.
 The deck of the flying bridge sweeps aft like many other boats we're used to seeing, but the saving grace here is that it extends out to the transom which means the aft deck can be buttoned up with polycarbonate windows should an owner want three-season boating.